QMail Overview (Group 6)

 tell file header (qmail_file_header_t)reserved[5] at offset 59–635 per emailTail of the manifest header.
 Bytes 57 (edit_sequence) and 58 (parity_algo) of the same region used to be reserved and now carry defined meanings.
 Pass-through — the recipient reads these bytes verbatim through tell → ping → download.

-tell file manifest entryreserved[2] at entry offset 2–32 per fileOne per manifest entry (body + N attachments).
+tell file manifest entryreserved[2] at entry offset 2–32 per fileOne per manifest entry (private meta + body + N attachments).
 Pass-through, sits between file_flags and original_size.

 tell file header (qmail_file_header_t)manifest_flags bits 2–7 at offset 566 bits per emailBits 0 (footer_removed) and 1 (crc32_present) are defined.
 Bits 2–7 are available for future flags.